Simple Method For a Beginner To Learn Guitar Seventh Chords Fast!

 Make sure to review the first part of beginner guitar chords before starting this lesson.

-Instead of learning seventh chords as new shapes, I was hoping you could look at the chord diagrams below and read my notes next to them.
+Instead of learning seventh chords as new shapes, I want you to look at the chord diagrams below and read my notes next to them.

-In most cases, you only have to remove just one finger or change just one pressing point to get a seventh chord on the guitar.
+In most cases, you only have to remove one finger or change one pressing point to play a seventh chord on the guitar.

 There’s a detailed explanation below and some exercises for you to download and implement these chords on, So when you play a song, you’re already armed with some experience with seventh chords.